Geographic Information System (GIS)

 - Your Own Utilities Authorized Payment Centers - Utility customers wanting to make in-person payments by cash or check have a new option at Authorized Payment Centers located conveniently throughout the city.

-- Gas Service Availability Lookup - Find out if gas service is available at your location.
+- Underground Utility Services - Find out if gas, sewer, and water service is available at your location.

 - City Owned Real Estate - View Real Estate that is owned and managed by the City of Tallahassee.